The Most Cash For Cars in Vermont

 Your local car buyer or carrier will pay you by cash or check on the spot and tow the vehicle away free of charge! 🎉 Hooray!

-We buy junk cars for cash in Vermont!
+We buy junk cars, vans, SUVs, and trucks and pay cash in Vermont!

 How quickly do you need to get cash for cars in Vermont?
 Where would you say you fall on a scale of ‘the 40 years it takes a Sugar maple to grow large enough to produce maple syrup’ to ‘the amount of time it takes to list Vermont’s one and only area code’?
 If you’re looking to move quicker than sap drips from a spigot, we’re here to help.
 At The Clunker Junker, we pride ourselves on our great customer service and our quick car removal in Vermont.
 Just enter your vehicle above and watch how fast we can get you an offer!